FrancoRosa/pep8-linter/README.md

 > A code that follows a style is easier to read.

-I decided to build this linter because Python is one of most popular languages, personally I use it to make automatization with [Raspberry Pi](https://www.raspberrypi.org) and web applications with [Django](https://www.djangoproject.com)
+I decided to build this linter because Python is one of the most popular languages, personally I use it to make automatization with [Raspberry Pi](https://www.raspberrypi.org) and web applications with [Django](https://www.djangoproject.com)

 The coolest feature about this linter are the colors, I used some of the code posted here [Colorize Console](https://gist.github.com/KenanAcar/6387f4c331179ec4a49c44d3fea46a14)